 I tried to think of a nicer way of titling this but that is basically it.
 We have launched ourselves into the world of hatching chicks.
 To begin with we were very new to this, we had never incubated chicks before.
 We had heard from other people who said,candling was a joke and how can you see a tiny little dot in the egg so we did not bother.
 Around 18 days I started to get anxious and started reading about candling and discovered there was a whole lot more to it than what I had initially heard.
 We candled a few of our eggs and saw that they were viable and we were all the more excited.
 We had also read that if an egg was bad you could smell a musty smell right through the egg.
 We had only put in 10 eggs and 9 had no odor but the 10th clearly did so we disposed of it.
 Day 21 came and went and nothing happened I was so disappointed.

+On the morning of the 22nd day there were pip marks on an egg and then another, over the next 24 hours 4 eggs hatched.
 Two more hatched and another started both chicks that hatched later died and the one that started was never strong enough to hatch.
 Technically our hatch rate was 60% but our survival rate was only 40%.
 We later remembered it took us the better part of a day to reach and maintain the desired heat, hence our hatch delay.

 The children love the chicks.